DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 ![](images/KlokSpid_MkII_Manual_images/MASTER_white_icon.png)

 - **HINT**: while modifying the CLOCK BPM / Frequency, by turning the continuous encoder, **doing a right mouse click on yellow BPM / Hz readout** returns immediately to default BPM 120 (2Hz).
 Holding SHIFT key while moving the continuous encoder changes the value faster.
-While editing the **CLOCK BPM** (or the **Ext CLK** sync mode, when slave), the edited parameter is automatically saved after 3-second timeout (yellow readout returns to blue color when validated).
-Auto-validation delay can be changed from **Global Settings** menu (this setting may accept short 1 second, default 3 seconds, or long 5 seconds).
-By clicking Cancel/Exit button during the edit delay, this will restore the previous registered setting.
+While editing the **CLOCK BPM**, **Frequency Hz**, or **Ext CLK** sync mode (slave clock), the edited parameter is automatically saved after 3-second timeout (yellow readout returns to blue color when validated).
+Auto-validation delay can be changed from **Global Settings** menu (this setting may accept short 2 second, default 3 seconds, or long 5 seconds).
+By clicking **Cancel/Exit** button during the edit delay, this will restore the previous registered setting.

-- As slave clock, possible **Ext CLK** sync modes are by received consecutive **pulses** (or gates), by **PPQN** (they're 13 possible PPQN settings, from 2 upto 192), or by **BPM CV** to be compatible behind some clock source modules who provide BPM by constant voltage, such [ImpromptuModular CLOCKED](https://github.com/MarcBoule/ImpromptuModular) does (merci Marc!). **KlokSpid MkII can operates from 1 BPM (or 0.02Hz), upto 500Hz** (the frequency is automatically limited to minimum 1 BPM / 0.02Hz, or maximum 500Hz, if required).
+- As external clock mode (slave), possible **Ext CLK** sync modes are by received consecutive **Pulses** (or gates), by **PPQN** (they're 13 possible PPQN settings, from 2 upto 192), or by **BPM CV** to be compatible behind some clock source modules who provide BPM by constant voltage, such [ImpromptuModular CLOCKED](https://github.com/MarcBoule/ImpromptuModular) is capable (merci Marc!). **KlokSpid MkII can operates from 1 BPM (or 0.02Hz), upto 500Hz** (the frequency is automatically limited to minimum 1 BPM / 0.02Hz, or maximum 500Hz, if required).

 ![](images/KlokSpid_MkII_Manual_images/PULSES_PPQN_BPM_CV_slave_icons.png)

-**ANIMATION: SELECTING EXTERNAL CLOCK SYNC MODE:**
+**ANIMATION: SELECTING EXTERNAL CLOCK SYNC MODE**

 ![](images/KlokSpid_MkII_Manual_images/Ext_CLK_modes_anim.gif)